doner-kebard/card-game-backend/docs/CONTRIBUTING.md

 - **project.clj**: Defines the project dependencies and entry point
 - **test/**: Contains all the unit tests for the code, following the same structure as src/.
 Remember that a unit test must be done *before* the actual code.
 - **src/rules**: Contains the code that will run in production, the actual logic.
-- **src/persistence/persistence.clj**: This is the only file to interact directly with the database.
-All database calls *must* pass through here.
+- **src/persistence/persistence.clj**: This is the only file to interact directly with the persistent storage.
+All storage or retrieval calls *must* pass through here.
 - **src/api/handler.clj**: This is the only file to interact directly with frontend.
 Any actions to take as a response to a frontend call *must* be defined here.

 ## Development practices